 2. What data does ITOPF collect?

-2.1 ITOPF collects, uses and processes a range of personal information about you.
+2.1 ITOPF collects, uses and processes a range of personal information about you, including some special categories of personal information.
 This may include:

-2.2 ITOPF does not collect, use and process special categories of your personal information, such as:
+2.2 ITOPF does not intend to collect, use and process any other special categories of your personal information, such as:

 3 .
 How do we collect your personal information?

-We collect the data through a variety of different methods including when you:
+We collect your personal information because you provide it to us directly through a variety of different methods including when you:

 a) Subscribe to our publications

-b) Request resources or marketing be sent to you
+b) Request resources or marketing to be sent to you

 c) Sign up to one of our events